NCERT Solutions Class 10 Science Chapter 16 – CBSE Free PDF Download

 The topics that are covered in this chapter include:

 16.1 Why do we need to manage our resources?
 (4 Questions)

 The topic teaches the importance of managing our resources carefully.
 It provides necessary information on how the resources should be managed for our future generation and present-day global concerns.
 It further explores ancient literature and the Vedic period.

 16.2 Forests and Wildlife (2 Questions)

 Forests are biodiversity hotspots.
-The topic discusses elaborately the importance of forests and wildlife, how it should be conserved and how we are dependant on various forest resources.
-It further highlights points related to government initiative for wildlife and forest conservation.
+The topic discusses the importance of forests and wildlife elaborately, how they should be conserved and how we are dependent on various forest resources.
+It further highlights points related to government initiatives for wildlife and forest conservation.

 16.3 Water for all ( 3 Questions)

 Water is a basic necessity for all terrestrial forms of life.
 We studied in Class 9 about the importance of water as a resource, the water cycle and how human intervention results in pollution.
 However, human intervention also changes the availability of water in various regions.
 The topics further explain the importance of water harvesting and dams.